-Nail Polish harms Fertility and Pregnancy
+Nail Polish May Harm Fertility and Pregnancy

 Polish removers contain another assault of toxic chemicals too including acetone, methyl methacrylate, toluene, and ethyl acetate.DPT has already been banned from European nail polishes since 2006.
-The March of Dimes, an organization dedicated to the prevention of birth defects advises too that women should avoid nail polish and nail polish removers while pregnant.
+The March of Dimes - an organization dedicated to the prevention of birth defects - advises too that women should avoid nail polish and nail polish removers while pregnant.
 It is also advised that women avoid beauty salons that have a strong nail polish or polish-remover odor (hairspray similarly is another airborne environmental toxin to avoid due to high phthalate exposure).

 As a fertility specialist, I feel that anything that's not safe in pregnancy is not good pre-conceptually either.
 Switching your beauty habits now means that you will have figured out how to replace toxic habits well before you conceive.

 Many other personal care products contain phthalates too and are best avoided when trying to conceive.
 Perfumes and and products containing 'fragrance' on the label may contain a lot of phthalates.

 Check your moisturizers, shampoos, conditioners and make-up.
 If in doubt try choosing 100% organic products, they are phthalate free and can save you a lot of tedious label reading.